The broken sample problem revisited: Proof of a conjecture by Bai-Hsing and high-dimensional extensions: Related work

-\paragraph{General distribution} More recently, \cite{paslev2023testing} considers a generalization of the Gaussian model in which $\calX = \calY$ is a product space of dimension $d$, and $\sfP_{X,Y}$ is a product distribution across the $d$-dimensions with identical marginals.
-Notably, \cite[Theorem 2]{paslev2023testing} establishes that strong detection is impossible if $\lambda_1^2 \sum_{k=0}^\infty \lambda_k^2 <1$ for fixed $d$ and $\sum_{k=0}^\infty \lambda_k^2 <e$ for growing $d$.
-These results are much looser than those obtained in the present paper (See~\prettyref{rmk:comparison} for details).
+More recently, \cite{paslev2023testing} considers a generalization of the Gaussian model in which ${\mathcal{X}}= {\mathcal{Y}}$ is a product space of dimension $d$, and ${\mathsf{P}}_{X,Y}$ is a product distribution across the $d$-dimensions with identical marginals.
+Notably, \cite[Theorem 2]{paslev2023testing} establishes that strong detection is impossible if $\lambda _{1}^{2} \sum _{k=0}^{\infty }\lambda _{k}^{2} <1$ for fixed $d$ and $\sum _{k=0}^{\infty }\lambda _{k}^{2} <e$ for growing $d$.
+These results are much looser than those obtained in the present paper (See~Remark~\ref{rmk:comparison} for details).
+For positive results,~\cite{paslev2023testing} considers the generalized likelihood ratio test, which thresholds the maximum log-likelihood over all permutations; the sum test, which thresholds the sum of centered log-likelihood ratios; and the count test, which aggregates the number of sample pairs whose likelihood ratios exceed a specific threshold.
+The detection thresholds for these tests are characterized in terms of KL divergences and Chernoff exponents, which yield looser bounds compared to the sharp results derived in this work based on the $\chi ^{2}$-information.